Ximi1970/systray-x/README.md

 ### Fedora

-Remark: Please use the Mozilla binary due to the imcompatible way TB is build in the Fedora repo.
+Remark: Please use the Mozilla binary due to the incompatible way TB is build in the Fedora repo.

 #### 32